 Quiet and soft-spoken off the court, Cespedes lets his game speak for itself, whether it’s in practice, a slam dunk competition, or even playing for the Canadian Junior National Team.
 While many floor leaders with enhanced talent like to take the matter of scoring into their own hands, P-MAC believes in the pass-first/shoot-if-necessary style of play.
 Speedy point guards enjoy working the fast break while their defensive counterparts are back peddling.
 While Cespedes favors the fast break, he is a true team player that believes in working with a system of college team play.

 As a former CreativeArts major at Champlain College in St-Lambert, just south of Montreal Island, Cespedes put up major numbers as he dropped an average of 19 points while dishing out 7.7 assists per game.
 He led the Cavaliers to the Nationals in 2003-2004 after they won the provincial title.
-With many scouts assessing his talent, Cespedes wisely chose to attend Gonzaga University, having considered their high ranking and well-respected basketball program.
+With many scouts assessing his talent, Cespedes wisely chose to attend Gonzaga University, having considered their high ranking and the well-respected basketball program.

 “I knew when I was completing at Champlain that I wanted to play for a program that pushes the ball and scores a lot,” says the Communications/Broadcasting major during a phone interview from his on-campus dormitory in Spokane.
 “I like to play a fast game and they have a great success rate with point guards.
 I’ve learned a lot over here and the biggest part of my game that I need to improve is how to adjust to each different opponent with the proper preparation.”